Special report: A silent crackdown sweeps through Delhi in the guise of probing riots conspiracy

 He was not alone.
 A young creative producer, a few years older than him, was far away from Delhi, in another part of the country, watching the upsurge closely.
 Hindu, upper caste, upper middle class, he had studied abroad and had no history of activism.
 But concerned at this apparent attack on India’s secular ethos, he started pitching in virtually.
 He would mine the internet to collate visuals of police brutality and put together country-wide daily protest calendars.
 “I was just an individual collating information,” he said.
 “It was just collate, collate, collate.”

 For many seasoned activists, the idea was to provide support to the protesters, many of them with very little prior experience of organising.
-“Our role was only to help some problem came up,” said Dinesh Abrol, a veteran Left activist who is part of the Delhi Science Forum.
+“Our role was only to help some problem came up,” said Dinesh Abrol, a professor at the Jawaharlal Nehru University and veteran Left activist who is part of the Delhi Science Forum.
 “If, say, the police didn’t give permission, if a few of us seniors could help or if we could help with speakers at the protests since we have our networks.”

 Still others who were too busy with the machinations of their daily life and work to join the protests, found other ways to help.
 A food seller from North East Delhi distributed food packets at two protest sites.
 “A lot of people were distributing food out of hamdardi [sympathy],” he said.
 “So, I also did it.”